The biggest thing I can tell you when determining what you are offering is to ask this question.

 You need a high ticket webinar funnel.
 Something that I have coined with my webinar expert friend Jon Schumacher…An evergreen profit center.

 Below is what it looks like.

-The basics of a high ticket funnel is that much of the funnel is based around qualifying the type of audience that is going to receiving your offer.
-And in this high ticket funnel, the more your message is inline with the audience, the better you will do once you get these people on the phone.
+The basics of a high ticket funnel are that much of the funnel is based around qualifying the type of audience that is going to receiving your offer.
+And in this high ticket funnel, the more your message is in line with the audience, the better you will do once you get these people on the phone.

 The offer on a high ticket funnel should take someone to an application or strategy call.

 Preferably both.
 Whether you first take people to an application first or not, it is very important to have it for your own benefit so that you know if someone is worth your time on the phone converting them to a client.

 Here the breakdown of the [Evergreen Profit Center Funnel]